The pleats swirling and exposing the red hidden within the pleats

 Identified the world over as a quintessential symbol of Scottish tradition, the kilt is a unique and very special garment that is robust, sentimental, and amazingly attractive.

-As with any traditional craft in the 21st century, the intricate and highly specialised process of making a kilt is often diluted for the sake of manufacture and profit.
+As with any traditional craft in the 21st century, tailoring and the intricate and highly specialised process of making a kilt is often diluted for the sake of manufacture and profit.
 Only a dedicated artisan, working out of passion and with respect for the traditional tailoring techniques of kilt making, will still honour the craft and build the quality kilts which last a lifetime at least; generations even.

 I have worked for years as a dressmaker and tailor as well as having another career path before learning the art of kilt-making passed down from one of the last master kilt makers of the Gordon Highlanders.
 Every kilt I make is more than a garment to me – it is a work of art, to last and be enjoyed – and I craft each with the same care and attention that they will receive from their future wearers.

 If you are interested in finding out more about commissioning a bespoke kilt for the young child to the adult, that is tailor-made to your precise requirements, or have a kilt that you would like restored, just contact me on firstname.lastname@example.org to arrange an initial conversation.
 Also handcrafted Pipers’ plaids, fly plaids and ladies’ sashes and shawls.